GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 AstroData object.
 If ``data`` or ``hdr`` are modified, the AstroData object itself will be modified.

-In the example above, a loop through the extension is used.
+In the example above, a loop through the extensions is used.
 To access a specific extension by name, it is also possible to do something like this::

    data = ad['SCI',1].data